nitesh702/Empirical-Analysis-of-Inequality-and-Emissions/README.md

 <img width="692" height="611" alt="Screenshot 2025-09-15 at 8 23 52 AM" src="https://github.com/user-attachments/assets/79af6772-c3e2-477b-b7ce-225ef9ebdd3f" />

 The results exhibit a trade-odff between income inequality and emissions.
-It implies the relationship needs to be further probed and contexulaized.
+It implies this relationship needs to be further probed and contexulaized.

 Further Quastions: